thexdesk/hashtag-protocol/hashtag-docs/docs/.vuepress/theme/styles/docs.md

 # Documentation

-The Hashtag Protocol documentation site (what you are reading), is maintained using the very popular [Vuepress](https://vuepress.vuejs.org/), a Vue powered static site generator.
-Vuepress provides their [own in-depth documentation](https://vuepress.vuejs.org/guide/) on how to implement and develop a Vuepress site.
+The Hashtag Protocol documentation site, is maintained using the very popular [Vuepress](https://vuepress.vuejs.org/), a Vue powered static site generator.
+Vuepress provides their own in-depth documentation on how to implement and develop a Vuepress site.
 Detailed here will be instructions related to our specific implementation.

 ## Adding / editing pages